paulhiggs/dvb-i-tools/README.md

 Same as for the individual applications

 ### Use
-#### URL based validation
-&lt;server&gt;/checkSL gives a basic/primitive UI.
-Enter the URL to your service list and press "Submit" button.
+&lt;server&gt;/check gives a basic/primitive UI.
+Select the valildation type (service list or Content Guide) and provide either a URL or local file.
+Press "Validate!" button.
 Await results!
-&lt;server&gt;/checkCG gives a basic/primitive UI.
-Enter the URL for a content guide query and the type of query/response from the endpoint.
-Press "Submit" button and await results!
-#### File based validation
-&lt;server&gt;/checkSLFile gives a basic/primitive UI.
-Select the service list file and press "Submit" button.
-Await results!
-&lt;server&gt;/checkCGFile gives a basic/primitive UI.
-Select the file containing a DVB-I content guide metadata fragment and the type of response from the endpoint.
-Press "Submit" button and await results!

 ### Installation
 1. Clone this repository `git clone --recurse-submodules https://github.com/paulhiggs/dvb-i-tools.git`